Rajpratik71/Mininet-wiki/Automated-VM-Creation-and-Testing.md

 Important notes:

-* By default, `build.py` will create a `vmtest` directory in your home directory and store cached ISOs and base VM images there.
-This option is not configurable at this time.
+* *By default, `build.py` will create a `vmtest` directory in your home directory* and store cached ISOs and base VM images there.
+This feature is not configurable at this time.

 * The first time a new flavor is used, its ISO installer image will be downloaded and a base image will be created (i.e. a basic Ubuntu installation including the `mininet` user.)